e2eSolutionArchitect/terraform/providers/aws/modules/e2esa-module-aws-codedeploy/readme.md

 - Please feel free to contract us at https://e2esolutionarchitect.com/

 ## About the module
-- Provision Code deploy Application and Code deploy group
+- Provision Code deploy Application and Code deploy group for LAMBDA deployment